GalaticStryder/kernel_lge_msm8974/readme.md

 ###### Optional - Compiling all variants in a row

 The script is also capable to detect arguments such as _'serialized'_, with two dashes and without the quotes obviously.
-This will compile all variants explicitly referenced inside the script per **Android** version and naming.

 	./build-anykernel.sh --serialized